hervenivon/awesome-discoveries/docs/development/README.md

 If performance is key to your application, please spend time on testing and tweaking it.

 You can use some great open source tools before jumping into the service or paying landscape like [autocannon](https://github.com/mcollina/autocannon) which simulates concurrent HTTP calls.
-The following [article](https://www.smashingmagazine.com/2018/06/nodejs-tools-techniques-performance-servers/) from Smash magazine will give you a very good entry point for perfomance analysis on node.js serveur projects.
+The following [article](https://www.smashingmagazine.com/2018/06/nodejs-tools-techniques-performance-servers/) from Smash magazine will give you a very good entry point for performance analysis on node.js server projects.

 ### `Python`